Developing a plan of management for Callan Park – what we heard

 People expressed a strong desire to participate in and attend community and cultural activations in Callan Park, including programs and events.
 Some prefer smaller, informal and temporary activations, expressing concern about an influx of crowds and intense activity.
 Others envision Callan Park as a destination for larger events that welcome visitors from across Greater Sydney and beyond.

-Some ideas for community and cultural activations included local markets and fetes, open air cinemas, live music concerts, exhibitions, cultural tours, arts and creative workshops, spaces for artists in-residence and arts spaces such as small production and performance spaces.
+Some ideas for community and cultural activations included local markets and fetes, open-air cinema, live music, exhibitions, cultural tours, arts and creative workshops, spaces for artists in-residence and arts spaces such as small production and performance spaces.

 Management